TechnoDann/PPC-board-2.0/README.md

  * Fast development
  * Incredibly mind-blowing code

-Note: to archive a running T-Board into the usual format, `include ApplicationHelper` into a `rails console`, call `helper.dump_posts_in_range(from_date, to_date)`, and put the resulting Marshal-formatted string somewhere..
+Note: to archive a running T-Board into the usual format, execute `include ApplicationHelper; ApplicationController.helpers.dump_posts_in_range(from_date, to_date)` and get the resulting string into a file somewhere (Heroku wants base64 and some newlines after this to prevent data loss)

 Developers:
  * Tomash ( krzysdrewniak@gmail.com )